 Conclusion

-The 177 mostly can be used for hunting small game, which includes rodents and invasive bird species.
+The 177 can mostly be used for hunting small game, which includes rodents and invasive bird species.
 The hunter, however, should practice proper shot placement most of the time because the .177 doesn’t match the energy of larger pellets such as the .22 and the .25.
 The type of pellet and air rifle used should also be a consideration when you want to know what to hunt with your .177.

 Related Articles